PavaniVadlamudi/EmployeeAprisal/README.md

 Before running the project, ensure you have the following installed:

-Java 17 or later
+Java 17

-Maven (for dependency management)
+Maven

-MySQL (or any preferred database)
+MySQL

-Postman (for API testing, optional)
+Postman

 🛠️ Installation and Setup